 This depends on who will be reading your report and whether you are using highly specialist lingo that only team members would understand.
 For instance, in a report written by a construction team and addressed to the project manager, construction jargon may be used because the receiver understands it.
 Additionally, refrain from offering an opinion unless it pertains to the project.
 For instance, your role could consist of analyzing data and providing analysis and forecasts.
 In this scenario, you may express your speculation and opinion, provided you support them with proof.

-6. Spell out acronyms and use images to supplement the text.
+Step 6: Spell out acronyms and use images to supplement the text

 Do not assume that everyone who reads the report will be familiar with the acronyms you employ without explanation.
 For example, in construction work, SWMS should initially be written as a “safe work method statement.”
 Pre-start checks should be written as “pre-starts.”
 Avoid writing large sequences of numbers in a single sentence.
 Try utilizing a variety of graphs, tables, and charts, mainly when dealing with a series of numbers.
 The hiring progress report template shown below is a good illustration.